Jtaylorthegreat/RemoteCLI/README.md

 # RemoteCLI

  Remote-CLI provides a web management portal to execute command line commands and remotely transfer scripts to your cloud servers.
-Remote-CLI utilizes Openssl v1.1.1, spdlog, mysql c++ connector, and Andrew Schwartzmeyer's algorithm for breaking up files all of which can be found at the following:
+Remote-CLI's backend daemons are written in C++ while the web front end was solely written in php.
+Remote-CLI also utilizes Openssl v1.1.1, spdlog, mysql C++ connector, and Andrew Schwartzmeyer's algorithm for breaking up files all of which can be found at the following:

  https://github.com/openssl/openssl